Life Alert Review Summary

 Life Alert popularized the idea of home medical alert systems for seniors through their “I’ve fallen and I can’t get up!®” TV ads.
 With such a well-known brand name, and being one of the largest medical alert companies around, does it make them a good choice?
 Let’s look at the pros and cons.
 For starters, the Life Alert service is high quality.
 Life Alert runs their own UL certified monitoring center, where representatives are trained to stay on the line with users until the emergency ends.
 Customer reviews are generally positive regarding the service level.
 In addition, they offer additional options for Carbon Monoxide and Fire/Smoke emergencies.

-However, the service requires a 3-year upfront contract commitment, compared to other top companies that will accommodate cancellations usually with 30 days notice.
+However, the service requires a 3-year upfront contract commitment, compared to numerous other top companies that do not require multi-year contracts.
 Another point to note is that prospective buyers find themselves having to deal with a number of follow-up sales calls.
 There are no discounts for advance prepayments, a pricing feature that we see a lot of companies offer.
 Readers can check out the Compare Medical Alert Systems chart for a side-by-side comparison with other best rated medical alert companies.

 On-site Monitoring Center – Life Alert runs their own US-based UL certified dispatch center.
 This allows the company to more directly manage how emergency response calls are being handled.
 Call center dispatchers are trained to stay on the line till help arrives, or when the emergency ends.